voytech/cljs-diagrams/README.md

     :border-width 1
     :z-index :before-bottom}))
 ```

-'relation' is a component, a component simply groups display properties for shape and gives it a namespace qualified name.
-'realtion-initializer' is a display property map generator for late evaluation, after component becomes child of an entity.
-First argument of realtion-initializer is a component owning container - an entity.
+'realtion-initializer' is a display property map generator for late evaluation - at time when component becomes child of an entity.
+First argument of realtion-initializer is an owning entity.
+Reason why relation-initializer is a lazy property-map evaluator is that sometimes it may be required to know some properties of entities in order to correctly display specific component.

 Component means nothing without an entity, and it can only be displayed after being attached as an entity child.